New French-backed Syrian radio promises independent voice

 Apart from their military conflict, the Syrian government and rebels are waging a propaganda war using television, radio and the Internet.
 Access for international media is restricted by the Damascus authorities and by security constraints.

-"For years we were in the shadow of a media dictatorship," said Lina Chawaf, programme editor at Radio Rozana, whose Arabic name means the light that beams from a small house window.
+"For years we were in the shadow of a media dictatorship," said Lina Chawaf, program editor at Radio Rozana, whose Arabic name means the light that beams from a small house window.

 "It's very difficult for journalists in Syria to break with this, but the Syrian revolution was for freedom of expression."